-Like so much terminology in the financial industry, “risk tolerance” is a concept that is ambiguous and loosely defined.
+Like so much terminology in the financial industry, “risk tolerance in investing” is a concept that is ambiguous and loosely defined.
 For investors, the concept of risk represents potential dollars lost between initial investment and the predetermined date when they plan to access the money.

 This is their investment time horizon.